rockcesar/RadioForUsDevelopments/README.md

 Made in Wordpress, Odoo, PHP and JavaScript.
 RadioForUs connects with LatinChain Platform being partner of that Pi App.

-RadioForUs_wordpress contains the theme of RadioStations for Wordpress, enough to run a RadioStation list.
+RadioForUs_wordpress/ contains the theme of RadioStations for Wordpress, enough to run a RadioStation list.
 It contains complete algorithms to control RadioStations with JavaScript.

 Run it in Astra wordpress theme.